Artus Court: History

 However, not only social meetings took place in the Court.
-In the 17th century librarians presenting books printed in Danzig appeared there, as well as painters with their art; the banning order for other tradesmen did not apply to them.
+In the 17th century librarians presenting books printed in Gdańsk appeared there, as well as painters with their art; the banning order for other tradesmen did not apply to them.

 The heyday of the Artus Court falls into 16th and 17th century, but its history is much longer.
 The name of the building "curia regis Artus" (The Court of King Artus), which was built in the years 1348-1350, appeared for the first time in 1357 in the municipal note about the land rental from 1350.

 Another building was probably built in 1379.
 Its traces were probably found during the archeological excavations in 1991.

-This building of the Court burnt down in 1476.
-It was reconstructed few years later, and in 1552 a new façade was constructed which was once more rebuilt in 1617 by Abraham van den Blocke in the style of Dutch Mannerism.
+This building of the Court burnt down in 1476 and 1477.
+It was reconstructed few years later, and in 1552 a new Renaissance façade was constructed on the occasion of the visit of King Sigismund II Augustus of Poland, which was once more rebuilt in 1617 by Abraham van den Blocke in the style of Dutch Mannerism.
 The building was adorned with statues of antique heroes (Scipio Africanus, Themistocles, Marcus Furius Camillus and Judas Maccabeus), allegories of strength and justice above and the statue of Fortuna on the gable.
 Medallions with busts of King of Poland Sigismund III Vasa and his son Władysław IV Vasa, who was a prince at that time, were placed on each side of the portal.

 Throughout the Lutheran Reformation the Reinhold's bench organized an anti-Catholic carnival play in 1522, which was staged inside the court.

+The Artus Court was visited by future Kings of Poland Władysław IV Vasa (then Prince as son of King Sigismund III) in 1623 and John II Casimir Vasa (then brother of King Władysław IV) in 1636.

+During the final stages of World War II, on 28 March 1945, the Polish flag was raised atop Artus Court by soldiers of the Polish 1st Armoured Brigade, marking the end of German occupation in World War II.